MewPurPur/GodSVG/CONTRIBUTING.md

 This is the preferred workflow, but tidiness is not as important as work being done, so feel free to do something different you may be comfortable with.

 After submitting your pull request, I (MewPurPur) will review your changes and may provide feedback or request modifications.
 Be responsive to any comments or suggestions.
 Once your pull request is approved, it will be merged.
 Afterward, you can delete your branch from your fork.

-## Governance

-Before working on a PR, look through the list of issues to see if your PR will resolve any of them.
-If said issue is not assigned to anyone and you don't want anyone else to work on it, ask to be assigned to the issue.

-If an issue doesn't exist and you want to fix a bug, then it's a good practice, but not required, to make an issue for it.
-If you want to implement a more complex feature or overhaul a system, a proposal is required first.

-Do understand that PRs with a large maintenance cost may be under high scrutiny because of their long-term responsibility, even in the absence of the original contributor.

 ## Code style